-According to a logistic regression model, no relationship was found between active (OR=0.98; 95% CI 0.7-1.36; p=0.882) and passive smoking (OR=1.03; 95% CI 0.83-1.284; p=0.76) and the occurrence of difficulty falling asleep .
+According to a logistic regression model, the results showed no relationship between active (OR=0.98; 95% CI 0.7-1.36; p=0.882) and passive smoking (OR=1.03; 95% CI 0.83-1.284; p=0.76) and the occurrence of difficulty falling asleep (Fig. 1).
 We found a significant association between sleep difficulties during pregnancy and the mother's age, education level, and trimester of pregnancy, as well as the levels of anxiety and depression (Table 2).

 In the study group, the chance of having difficulty falling asleep decreased by 2% with each year of maternal age.
 For anxiety (STAI-State) and depression (EPDS), with each one-unit increase in their values, the chance of having difficulty sleeping increased by 4%.
 Pregnant women with tertiary education were about 28% less likely to experience sleep problems than less educated participants.
 Additionally, in the third trimester of pregnancy, the chance of difficulties increased more than 2-fold compared to pregnant women in the first trimester of pregnancy (but no such difference was observed between 2nd and 1st trimester) (Table 2).